jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 16 - Lessons Learned.md

 	- The problem with this is that a successful security policy is measured by the lack of things that occur as a result of its proper implementtion.
 	- So a good security policy is a quiet one.

+### Disseminating lessons in practice

+This is done via several methods:

+- Generating *What-If* scenarios - these are far more memorable than policies
+- Self-phishing